darren277/githubtoslack/README.md

 I encountered an interesting scenario today.
 I was originally intending to use `pydantic` to define a structured model for OpenProject `WorkPackage` objects (i.e. Tasks, etc) that would be passed directly into the OpenAI chat completions API call.
 What occured instead, however, was I discovered a certain complication due to having multiple fundamentally different kinds of tool calls available, making structured output definitions trickier.

 So what happened instead, was that I wound up creating a third tool call option, wherein I simply use a `pydantic` builtin method to convert the input to the desired structured output.
 It is experimental for the time being, so we'll see how it works.

+### Multiple Tools

+It turns out that incorporating numerous fundamentally different kinds of tool calls can make things a bit messy.

+For example, I found that the LLM was using tools that I really did not see as all that relevant for the given query.

+### Example Task Creation

+As of right now, it unfortunately needs a pretty precise definition of some attributes in order to behave consistently.
+This is something I will experiment with as I go.

+Slack slash command example: `/llm create the following task: Title: "Fix User Sign-Up Issue".
+Start date: 2025-02-20.
+Due date: 2025-02-28.
+Estimated time: 5 hours.`.

 # TODO